News

 Going Graphic: Six Questions with Duke Professor Courtney Lewis on Her Superpowered Library Exhibit

-<div class="wp-block-dt-story-meta-plus-text"><p>Two years ago<strong>,&nbsp;</strong>Courtney Lewis launched the university’s first-ever Native American studies research program: Research for Indigenous Studies and Engagement in the United States (or <a href="https://kenan.ethics.duke.edu/rise-us/">RISE-US</a>).
-An enrolled citizen of the Cherokee Nation, the Crandall Family Associate Professor of Cultural Anthropology has established herself as a rising star in Native American… read more about Going Graphic: Six Questions with Duke Professor Courtney Lewis on Her Superpowered Library Exhibit »
+Two years ago, Courtney Lewis launched the university’s first-ever Native American studies research program: Research for Indigenous Studies and Engagement in the United States (or RISE-US).
+An enrolled citizen of the Cherokee Nation, the Crandall Family Associate Professor of Cultural Anthropology has established herself as a rising star in Native American studies, as well as a dynamic program builder.
+She is also a self-described “Indige-geek” who is seriously into American Indian comic books.
+Lewis and her… read more about Going Graphic: Six Questions with Duke Professor Courtney Lewis on Her Superpowered Library Exhibit »

 Duke Alumna Selected To Be in the 24th NASA Astronaut Class